Sharangshaa/ELASMOCITESINDEX/README.md

 The dataset provided in this repository contains  publicly available data compiled from official sources such as:

-IUCN Red List (assessment.csv in this repositiory) source :
+IUCN Red List (assessment.csv in this repositiory)

-CITES Trade Database ( CITES_info.csv)  source :
+CITES Trade Database ( CITES_info.csv)

 transformed and combined database used for the application (citesdb.csv)